 SMT produces a number of movement sensors to aid in measuring structural displacement - giving owners and project managers confidence that movement within their timber structure is within acceptable limits.

 No two structures are the same, even if they are designed that way!
 SMT's sensor suite is adaptable to site conditions and requirements, for example on one Mass Timber project we were tasked with monitoring attachment methods of Steel Composite Truss to a DLT wall.
 We utilised a tri‐axial structural displacement monitoring method shown opposite.

 Unity Virtual Tour: Let's walk through SMT sensors inside the UBC Tallwood House.

-At SMT, we are constantly pushing forwards with how we visualise data - making it easier to digest and therefore more useful.
+At SMT, we are constantly pushing forwards with how we visualize data - making it easier to digest and therefore more useful.

-In combination with BIM technology, we utilised the Unity Game Engine to create a virtual tour of the UBC Tallwood Building, allowing users to explore the building and inspect live sensor data.
+In combination with BIM technology, we utilized the Unity Game Engine to create a virtual tour of the UBC Tallwood Building, allowing users to explore the building and inspect live sensor data.